Skip to Main Content

 Copyright

 Anything created by a person is their intellectual property.
 In this sense, we are all copyright holders.
 The paper you write for your English 2010 class is copyrighted and is yours.
 This library guide is copyrighted and protected.
 The photos on your phone, and the paintings in the SUMA are copyrighted (unless the copyright has expired, see below).
 Anything that is created and put into a tangible form belongs to the creator, are their intellectual property, and are copyrighted.
-In the United States copyright protections last for the life of the creator of the work plus 70 years.
-After that copyright expires and the work becomes public domain.

 Copyright means that the creator has the right to make copies, make different versions of the work, and to display or perform their work in public.
 They can also sell or give away their rights to others.
 They can also grant permission to others to use their work.